Adult acne causes and treatments

 Start a daily skincare routine

 This is step 1 in your fight against acne.
-A good daily skincare routine can clear sebum and excess skin from your face, calm irritation, and help your skin stay hydrated and healthy.
-Wash your face every morning using a cleanser and use a non-oil-based moisturiser.
+A good daily skincare routine can clear sebum and excess skin from your face, calm irritation and help your skin stay hydrated and healthy.
+Wash your face every morning using a cleanser and use a non-oil-based moisturizer.
 You can try other products like toners and astringents.
 Read more about skincare for acne.

 Try a prescription acne medication: what is the best acne treatment for adults?

 There’s no single treatment that works best for all adults.
 You can buy a range of over-the-counter face care and acne treatments that you can incorporate into your daily skincare routine.
-You may also find that prescription acne medication is more effective, like treclin gel.
+You may also find that prescription acne medication is more effective, like tretinoin (Retin-A).